unbiasederudite/noaa-ncei-data-source/README.md

 ## Basic Use-Cases

 In the folder `noaa-ncei-data-source/scripts`, there are scripts that demonstrate basic use cases of the NOAA NCEI CDO Web Services.
-These scripts retrieve data in `CSV` format, but the repository also supports data in `Pandas DataFrame` format, in addition to the standard `JSON` API response format.
+These scripts retrieve data in `CSV` format in addition to the standard `JSON` API response format.

 * `noaa-ncei-data-source/scripts/fetch_metadata_csv.py` fetches all metadata of the NOAA NCEI CDO Web Services.
 * `noaa-ncei-data-source/scripts/fetch_us_zip_data_csv.py` fetches basic climate data from the Global Historical Climate Network Daily (GHCND) dataset from the US ZIP location.